sstaub/eOS/README.md

 On an Arduino UNO the maximum is 14 parameter names.
 On an Arduino MEGA more than 14 parameters can be used, also on other boards like Teensy 3.x or 4.
 For Teensy you need to fake the PID/VID of the USB connection to work with a console, have a look to the forum.
-Added a keyword „none“ for gaps in the parameter list, former titeled as „empty“.
+Added a keyword „none“ for gaps in the parameter list, former titled as „empty“.

 ## box2B
 This box uses 6 buttons for Next, Last, SelectLast, Shift and Parameter Up/Down.
 It also uses the buttons of the encoder for posting the Home position.
 So, all Pins of an Arduino UNO are used.